Kopano-dev/kwmserver/docs/RTM-API.md

 	}
 }

-## server checks response and sends it to simon --
+## server checks response and sends it to simon

+### checks

+- hmac needs to be valid.
+- there must be state, channel, hash and data.
+- data.state must be the previously generated state from the peer.

+### send

 {
 	"type": "webrtc",